BuckeyeSoftware/rex/doc/CORE.md

 ### No iterators
 It was discovered that the exception to the rule of iterating through all elements in a container is quite rare in most code and the amount of code to implement iterators is quite significant for something that is quite rare.
 Making it a poor fit to implement at all.
 Instead, all containers implement an `each` method that can take a callback.
 Care was taken to make it safe to mutate while inside the callback too.
 The callback itself is implemented as a template argument so it's _always_ inlined.

 When you do need to manage an index into a container like a `vector` or `string` you can just use `rx_size`.
-Since `map` and `set` are unordered, an iterator for the purposes of inserting or removing an element before or after another makes little since.
+Since `map` and `set` are unordered, an iterator for the purposes of inserting or removing an element before or after another makes little sense as there's no order.
 The `find` interface of the unordered containers also gives you a pointer to the node which can be used to store and refer to elements later, like an iterator.
 One other nice benefit is that, provided the containers do not resize, these pointers are safe from invalidation caused by mutation to `map` and `set`.

 One downside to this is that most generic algorithms cannot be implemented for our types.